advance100/doc_webpack/configuration.md

 You can pass an object to enable it and let webpack use the passed object as cache.
 This way you can share the cache object between multiple compiler calls.
 Note: Don't share the cache between calls with different options.

-## `watch`

-Enter watch mode, which rebuilds on file change.

-## `watchOptions.aggregateTimeout`

-Delay the rebuilt after the first change.
-Value is a time in ms.

-> Default: 300

-> **Note**: The node.js API doesn't read watchOptions from configuration.
-Instead the watchOptions object need to be passed as argument to `.watch`.

-## `watchOptions.poll`

-`true`: use polling

-number: use polling with specified interval

-> Default: `undefined`

-> **Note**: The node.js API doesn't read watchOptions from configuration.
-Instead the watchOptions object need to be passed as argument to `.watch`.

 ## `debug`

 Switch loaders to debug mode.